Wataru Yashiro

-Wataru Yashiro (八代 弥, Yashiro Wataru) is a Japanese professional shogi player ranked 7-dan.
+Wataru Yashiro (八代 弥, Yashiro Wataru) is a Japanese professional shogi player ranked 8-dan.

-Early life
+Early life and apprenticeship

 Yashiro was born on March 3, 1994, in Kamo District, Shizuoka.
 He learned how to play shogi from his father when he was a first-grade elementary school student, and was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū in September 2005 under the guidance of shogi professional Teruichi Aono.

 At first, Yashiro had some difficulty as an apprentice professional and even came close to being demoted in rank to 7-kyū; however, he started practicing regularly at the Kamata Shogi Club—a well-known shogi club where many strong amateurs, apprentence professionals, and even regular professionals would practice—and his results began to quickly improve.
 He was promoted to the rank of 1-dan in 2008, and then 3-dan in April 2010.
 He obtained full professional status and the rank of 4-dan in March 2012 after finishing runner up in the 50th 3-dan League (October 2011 – March 2012) with a record of 14 wins and 4 losses.